International Day of Play

 You'll be able to take part wherever you are – whether it’s trying out new play ideas with your children or helping raise awareness with your friends, families and networks about the power of play.

-And remember, there's no need to wait until 11 June – everyday is an opportunity for playful moments!
+And remember, there's no need to wait until 11 June – every day is an opportunity for playful moments!

 Fulfilling every child's right to play

-Choose play everyday and help create a world where every child’s right to play is respected, protected and fulfilled.
+Help create a world where every child’s right to play is respected, protected and fulfilled.

 We are calling on governments, businesses and other stakeholders to: